rkaundinya/pacman-RL-BuildsAndTrainingScripts/README.md

 22. Enter 'pip install numpy'
 23. Enter 'pip install pandas'
 24. Enter 'pip install datetime'
+25. Enter 'pip install protobuf==3.19.4'
-25. Now that all packages are installed, navigate to the location of pacman-RL-BuildsAndTrainingScripts from step 1
+26. Now that all packages are installed, navigate to the location of pacman-RL-BuildsAndTrainingScripts from step 1
-26. Open pacman-RL-BuildsAndTrainingScripts in an IDE of your choice (All of our testing was done in Visual Studio Code)
+27. Open pacman-RL-BuildsAndTrainingScripts in an IDE of your choice (All of our testing was done in Visual Studio Code)
-27. In the 'TrainingScripts' directory locate the file 'pacmanDQCNN.py'
+28. In the 'TrainingScripts' directory locate the file 'pacmanDQCNN.py'
-28. Open 'pacmanDQCNN.py' and run this file to begin training
+29. Open 'pacmanDQCNN.py' and run this file to begin training

 After running pacmanDQCNN.py is complete, loss vs episode, loss vs epsilon, meanQ vs episode, reward vs episode and epsilon vs episode graphs will be stored in TrainingScripts/Logs in a folder with the run time and date of the training.